-The proportional ranking tables and proportional composition graphs allow us to see the relative contributions of different sectors to the economy as a whole for each item across the years 1995 to 2017.
+The proportional ranking tables and proportional composition charts allow us to see the relative contributions of different sectors to the economy across the years 1995 to 2021.

-These tables and graphs allow us to look at contributions of different sectors across time.
-For example, the Construction (F) sector contributed 5.9% of all GVA in 1995 rising to 9.8% in 2005.
-By 2010 it had decreased to contributing 1.5% but has since increased and contributed 2.5% in 2017.
+These tables and charts allow us to look at contributions of different sectors across time.
+For example, if we look at the Construction (F) sector we can see that it contributed 5.9% of all GVA in 1995 rising to 9.8% in 2005.
+By 2010 it had decreased to 1.5% of total GVA but increased to 2.2% in 2021.
+The infographic used in the 2021 publication (November 2022) is shown below.